Turning 26 Soon?

 • May be more expensive than subsidized Covered CA if your employer's contribution is low

 Best For: Full-time employees at companies that offer good health benefits.
-Check if your employer plan is "affordable" before assuming it's cheaper than Covered CA.

 What It Is: Join your spouse's or domestic partner's employer health plan.